 We are currently only stocking the Xaphoon pocket sax, and a few rather exotic items.

-An Ardival Dupplin celtic small harp (not lever, portable, Scottish, hand made and utterly beautiful but not for your orchestral harpist in any way), offers in region of £600.
+An Ardival Dupplin celtic small harp (not lever, portable, Scottish, hand made and utterly beautiful but not for your orchestral harpist in any way), will consider offers over £600.

 Classical guitars – cedar/rosewood, spruce/mahogany, solid woods, light and responsive, Romanian.
 Choice of examples, £200-300.
 You’d pay a four-figure sum for anything approaching the sound and quality of the cedar/rosewood, from Spain – but the Spanish luthiers build far more heavily than this, and unless you spend a fortune, their output is pitched at heavy P-stroke technique.

 HORA electro acoustic bass guitar, 870mm scale, jumbo body, solid spruce/maple, superb acoustic sound – £250

 A solid maple 3/4 classical – £90